 We were very tired and grumpy as we left but simultaneously enjoyed walking down the road in the early morning with fresher air, rucksacks on our backs and feet in our shoes.

 Part way down a Suzuki Jeep (the local transport – small flatbed vans with converted backs to have seats each side under an oval covered top) stopped.
-It was possible to walk to the bus station, maybe a kilometre away, but given tiredness levels are high and Marie having now had stomach issues for well over a week and already concerned about the 3hr journey we had been hopeful of finding something to ride in when we got to the main road.
+It was possible to walk to the bus station, maybe a kilometre away, but given tiredness levels are high and with Marie having now had stomach issues for well over a week and already concerned about the 3hr journey we had been hopeful of finding something to ride in when we got to the main road.
 We didn’t expect to find something so quickly only part way down the hill.
 We felt a little smug as it stopped for us.

 We tried to ask how much the fare was but the signal we got from the driver was something akin to for gods sake just get it.
 5 minutes later we were dropped off, it cost us 40 rupees (about 50 cents in NZ$).
 We were pretty stoked.